d-michail/python-jgrapht/README.md

 ## Installing

 We automatically build 64-bit wheels for python versions 3.6, 3.7, and 3.8 on Linux, Windows and MacOSX.
+They can be directly downloaded from [PyPI](https://pypi.org/project/jgrapht/) or using pip.
 For linux we use [PEP 571](https://www.python.org/dev/peps/pep-0571/) which means that pip version must be `>= 19.0`.

 Thus, on a recent machine, installation should be as easy as: